-The ACLU-MN supports the Media Coalition's position that prohibiting A/V coverage while also holding the Potter trial in a courtroom that lacks sufficient seating for possibly any members of the general public functionally constitutes a courtroom closure that violates the First Amendment to the United States Constitution.
+The ACLU-MN supports the Media Coalition's position that prohibiting A/V coverage while also holding the Kueng trial in a courtroom that lacks sufficient seating for members of the general public and press functionally constitutes a courtroom closure that violates the First Amendment to the United States Constitution.

-In its Order of August 5, 2021 denying A/V coverage of the Potter trial, the Court acknowledged that courtroom 1856 had "little room" for the general public and members of the press.
-Order Denying Audio and Video Coverage of the Trial at 2, State v.
-Potter, 27-cr-21-7460 (Aug.
-5, 2021) (Aug.
-5th Order).
 Indeed, during the Chauvin trial in courtroom 1856, only three members of the media and two family members (1 per side) were permitted inside the courtroom, which was redesigned to omit gallery seating.
 See Media Coalition's Memorandum in Support of Media Coalition's Motion Objecting to Closure of Trial to the Press and the Public (Media Memo) at 5, 16 (Oct.
 29, 2021).
-It is the ACLU-MN's understanding that, given Chief Justice Gildea's Order and Preparedness Plan of October 19, 2021, the Court will now hold the Potter trial in courtroom 1856, with perhaps identical COVID-19 conditions as the Chauvin trial: social distancing requirements, little or no room for spectators, and 1-2 pool reporters.
-See Media Memo, Aff. of Leita Walker ¶ 4, Ex.
-B (Oct.
-29, 2021).
-These two Court decisions-to deny A/V coverage and hold the trial in courtroom 1856, which lacks sufficient spectator access, amount to a court closure, raising serious concerns for the public's rights under the First Amendment.
+State v.
+Potter, Case No. 27- cr-21-7460, Index # 95.
+The decision to hold the trial in courtroom 1856, which lacks sufficient spectator access, amounts to a court closure, raising serious concerns for the public's rights under the First Amendment.2